HTMS Kraburi: Construction and career

-The four ships of the class was ordered on 18 July 1988.
-Kraburi was laid down somewhere in 1990 at Hudong Shipyard, Shanghai.
-The ship was launched on 28 December 1990 and was commissioned on 16 January 1992.
-Upon the ship completion and arrival on Thailand, the shipbuilding quality were deemed to be unsatisfactory and works was needed to improve the ship.
-The damage control abilities were also upgraded before she entered service.
+The four ships of the class was ordered on the 18th of July 1988.
+Kraburi was laid down around 1990 at Hudong Shipyard, Shanghai.
+The ship was launched on the 28th of December 1990 and commissioned on 16 January 1992.
+Upon the ship’s completion and arrival to Thailand, the shipbuilding quality was deemed unsatisfactory and the ship underwent improvements.
+Kraburi’s damage control abilities were also upgraded before she entered service.

-Upon entering service, Kraburi and her sisters were frequently used for training and rotated monthly to the Coast Guard.
+Upon entering service, Kraburi and her sisters were frequently used for training and were rotated monthly to the Coast Guard.

-In April 1997, Kraburi and were sent to Spanish waters to escort during the aircraft carrier's aviation trials in Rota, Spain.
-The two frigates also escorted the aircraft carrier in the journey back to Thailand, of which they arrived on 10 August 1997.
+In April 1997, Kraburi and frigate HTMS were sent to Spanish waters to escort HTMS during the aircraft carrier's aviation trials in Rota, Spain.
+The two frigates also escorted the aircraft carrier back to Thailand, arriving on the 10th of August 1997.

-The ship was damaged and washed ashore in the aftermath of 2004 Indian Ocean earthquake and tsunami that occurred on 26 December 2004.
+The ship was damaged and washed ashore in the aftermath of the 2004 Indian Ocean earthquake and tsunami that occurred on the 26th of December 2004.
 She was repaired and re-entered service by February 2005.

-Kraburi and attended the 30th India-Thailand Coordinated Patrol (Indo-Thai CORPAT) on 18–20 November 2022.
+Kraburi and attended the 30th India-Thailand Coordinated Patrol (Indo-Thai CORPAT) on 18–20th November 2022.

-On the 18 December 2022, corvette was flooded and listing after being caught in a storm off Bang Saphan, Prachuap Khiri Khan province.
-Of the several ships and helicopters sent to assist the corvette, only Kraburi managed to arrive on scene and rescue the personnel before Sukhothai sunk at midnight.
-As of 26 December, Kraburi along with other ships continued to search the area for still-missing personnel.
+On the 18th of December 2022, corvette was flooded and listing after being caught in a storm off Bang Saphan, Prachuap Khiri Khan province.
+Of the several ships and helicopters sent to assist the ship, only Kraburi managed to arrive on scene and rescue the personnel before Sukhothai sunk at midnight.
+Kraburi along with several other ships continued to search the area for still-missing personnel several days after the incident.

+Kraburi along with her sister ship HTMS Chao Phraya recently visited Okinawa’s White Beach Naval Facility as part of a multinational training engagement in March 2025.

+The ship’s current home port is Sattahip Naval Base.